MatthewMarinets/ap_sc2_notes/playing_the_beta.md

 Figure 3: Adding the variables near the top of the list

 ## Downloading from git
+* **New**: the sc2 beta has merged to main, you can find it on https://github.com/ArchipelagoMW/Archipelago.git
+  * Note some bugfixes are still pending, so the sc2 apworld will still see changes before 0.6.4
-* The sc2 beta fork is here: https://github.com/Ziktofel/Archipelago.git
+  * For reference, the old sc2 beta fork is here: https://github.com/Ziktofel/Archipelago.git
 * Decide what folder you want to put your installation in.
 I will use `D:/example` for an example
 * Open command-prompt (type `cmd` in the start menu and hit enter)
 * Navigate to the desired folder